 The 2024 Undergraduate Research Scholarships program enables gifted undergraduates to work with a supervisor on nuclear physics research this summer.
 Up to seven $5,500 awards are available.

 2024-Mar-25: CINP Graduate Fellowships (GF)

 The 2024 CINP Graduate Fellowship program supports excellence in graduate nuclear physics research.
-Up to three 1-year $12,500 fellowships are available, depending on the number of applications received.
+Up to three 1-year $13,000 fellowships are available, depending on the number of applications received.